threefoldtech/js-sdk/docs/wiki/quick_start.md

 ## Runnning 3bot

+### using mkcert
+[mkcert](https://github.com/FiloSottile/mkcert) is optionally needed to trust the self signed certificates when used in local development environment.
+All you need to do is install it in your system under the name `mkcert` and do `mkcert -install`

 After the installation steps you should have an executable `threebot`

 - in case of pip it should be available for the user